shwethareddy0/-text-editor/README.md

 ## Description

-Text Editor is a CMS application where developers can publish their blog posts and comment on other developers’ posts as well.
+Text Editor is a Progressive Web Application where a user can use it in any browser to create notes or code snippets without an internet connection.
+It saves the content inside the text editor.

 Here is the link to the [deployed application](https://text-editor-pwa-sp.herokuapp.com/)

 ### Features

-- Easy to use
+- Easy to navigate
-- Provide options to add,edit and read posts.
-- Generates a responsive webpage
+- Works offline

 ## Table of Contents